danfmaia/economic-model-papers/papers/UBI-progressive-adoption-model-in-USA/README.md

-# UBI Progressive Adoption Model in the USA
+# UBI Progressive Adoption Model for the USA

-This directory contains the model-centric paper **"A Mathematical Model for Progressive Adoption of Universal Basic Income in the United States"**, along with the associated code, data, and figures.
+This directory contains the model-centric paper **"A Mathematical Model for Progressive Adoption of Universal Basic Income for the United States of America"**, along with the associated code, data, and figures.

 ## **Overview**